Sooner-Rover-Team/RoverMap/README.md

 #### Offline Instructions

 For offline, first make sure to run `npx vite build` for any new changes before running offline.
 Then, given that the `dist` folder is properly populated, run `npx serve dist` to serve the frontend offline.

 ### For Server

-The server for this frontend is to be implemented in the `auto_ros2` repository.
-For testing purposes, a fake gps server is set up in `gps_webtransport_server`.
-To run the fake gps server, simply run:
+The server for this frontend is implemented in the `auto_ros2` repository.
+For testing purposes, a fake GPS server is set up in `gps_webtransport_server`.
+To run the fake GPS server, simply run:

 ```
 cd gps_webtransport_server